 If a sales item will help you tick a relative off your spending list – and the item is within the budget you’ve set for that relative – absolutely, buy it.
 But don’t buy a TV, laptop or smartphone just because it’s on sale if you’ve already completed your holiday shopping.

 The same rule applies to credit cards that offer generous rewards programs.
 Yes, you should use that card as you’re checking items off your holiday shopping list.
-But don’t be tempted to buy extra items just to rack up more rewards points.
+But don’t be tempted to buy extra holiday season items just to rack up more rewards points.
 And never run up purchases that you can’t afford to pay off in full when your credit card bill payment is due.

 The extra rewards won’t cancel out the interest you’ll have to pay when you carry a balance.